 Old routines provided comfort, but of course, nothing was exactly the same.
 Most frustratingly for Emma, the transition back to school hasn’t been seamless.
 Having been pulled out of school midyear by her illness, she re-enrolled only to fail her exams, due to difficulty writing—a lingering result of her paralysis.

-This fall, Emma is repeating her last school year, with high hopes of not only passing, but succeeding academically.
+This fall, Emma, now 15, is repeating her last school year, with high hopes of not only passing, but succeeding academically.
 She also has a new dream to motivate her: becoming a nurse, inspired by the pediatric nursing staff at KGH who helped care for her.

 And this time, her twin sister is following in her footsteps.

 “Kadie too said she wanted the same,” Rebecca said.
 “They love each other.”

 Though the obstacles are plenty, Emma’s health has been stable since being discharged from KGH in December 2019.
 It has been a year since her last check-up, and well over a year since her last seizure.

 “Sometimes I sit down with my husband and we ... say that we do not have anything; but we have something,” she continued.